What we have achieved so far with the Athletic Training Centre!

 Since the launch of the training centre in May 2012, the Kenyan team together with Bernd Breitmaier has achieved a lot:

-- Five full-time employees and ten active coaches in the network
+- Five paid staff members and ten active coaches in the network

 - Own bakery and chicken farm

 - Positive life changes in many athletes and coaches

 - Through the partnership with Complete Scholarships, many Kenyan runners have been helped to get a scholarship in the USA

 - many Complete Sports Athletes have received a management contract and can make an income through their sport

 - Emmanuel Korir is #1 in the world in 800m in 2018.
 He wins several Diamond League races and the African Championships.